eathandueno/Plant-Shop/README.md

-# Pre-Bootcamp-Private
+# This is my sample plant shop
-This is a part of my pre-bootcamp checklist
+View index.html to view sample